 Please click on the image for more information.

 We have also worked on the calendar for the academic year 2020-21, please click here to download.
 We would like you to bear in mind, that the uncertainty continues to loom, be it the pandemic aftermath or the elections due next year.
-In such time, we continue to expect your support and flexibity, while I assure you that whatever the circumstance, we will start our academic year on …….
+In such times, we continue to expect your support and flexibity, while I assure you that whatever the circumstance, we will start our academic year on August 24, 2020.
 Be it face-to-face or online.
 There will be no break in momentum!